PNY Quietly Reduces XLR8 CS3030 SSD's Endurance by Almost 80%

 The 500GB, 1TB and 2TB variants of the XLR8 CS3030 all exhibit up to 78.8% lower TBW (terabytes written) ratings — just a few figures shy of 80%.
 Even the entry-level 250GB version suffers from a 55.3% reduction.
 Despite the lower lifespan, PNY still lists the XLR8 CS3030 with a limited five-year warranty, same as before.

-The biggest question that PNY has to answer is whether the company will honor the previous or new TBW ratings.
+The biggest question that PNY has to answer is whether the company will honor the previous or new TBW ratings for drives that are on the market.
 More importantly, the brand will have to define how it will handle with the warranty on the XLR8 CS3030 for consumers who've already purchased the drive.
-The specification sheet shows that both the original and new revisions carry the same part number so PNY isn't openly disclosing the change.
+The specification sheets show that both the original and new revisions carry the same part number so PNY isn't openly disclosing the change.

 For now, it's anyone's guess to why PNY modified the life expectancy of its XLR8 CS3030 SSDs.
 With the recent hype with farming Chia coin, PNY might just be frightened to have to deal with RMAs.
 Farming Chia on consumer drives is a bad idea since they'll probably perish in a matter of weeks, which is why Chia-designed SSDs like Sabrent's Plotripper exist.